 Protecting Scientific and Technological Achievements Supporting Independent Innovation "2018 Innovation Forum on Transnational Intellectual Property Rights" Successfully Held

 BEIJING, Dec.
-23, 2018 /PRNewswire/ -- On December 17, 2018, the 2018 Innovation Forum on Transnational Intellectual Property Rights was hosted by Dongsheng Hongtai (Beijing) Technology Co., Ltd. and Zhongguancun Dongsheng Science Park in Beijing, China.
-The forum's topic was about how to protect scientific and technological achievements around the world.
+23, 2018 /PRNewswire/ -- On December 17, 2018, the 2018 Innovation Forum on Transnational Intellectual Property Rights was sponsored by Zhongguancun Dongsheng Science Park in Beijing, China and hosted by Dongsheng Hongtai (Beijing) Technology Co., Ltd. The forum's topic was about how to protect scientific and technological achievements around the world.

 At the opening of the forum, Wang Liying, Director of the Administrative Litigation Division of the National Intellectual Property Office and the Patent Re-examination Board; Professor Robert P. Merges, Berkeley Law School, California, USA; Professor Liu Ying, Professor of China University of Political Science and Law, Deputy Director of Institute of Intellectual Property Law; and Zhang Tingyuan, Professor of Sichuan University and Expert Member of Intellectual Property Committee of China International Chamber of Commerce presented their relevant knowledge on transnational intellectual property protections, technology transfers and opinions on how intellectual property can be applied to the market.